r-grandorder/tri-hermes/en/pages/prologue.md

 But who could've done that?
 And more importantly, how did they get Wodime and the others out of&ndash;

 **Announcement A</b>
 Warning!
-Warning!An ■■ has occurred in observational data.</span>
+Warning!An ■■ has occurred in observational data.

 **Announcement A</b>
-No past observational data found.Statistical response, forecast, and prediction abilities compromised.</span>
+No past observational data found.Statistical response, forecast, and prediction abilities compromised.

 **Announcement A</b>
-Unable to detect anomalies in observational data.Unable to detect any form of electromagnetic waves.</span>
+Unable to detect anomalies in observational data.Unable to detect any form of electromagnetic waves.

 **Announcement A</b>
-Unable to detect cosmic rays reaching Earth.</span>
+Unable to detect cosmic rays reaching Earth.

 **Announcement A</b>
-Satellite visual feed lost.Mauna Kea Observatories transmissions lost.</span>
+Satellite visual feed lost.Mauna Kea Observatories transmissions lost.

 **Announcement A</b>
-There are currently no observable celestial objects on Earth.</span>
+There are currently no observable celestial objects on Earth.

 **Da Vinci:**